trevthedev777/AfrikanBeasts/README.md

 Link: <a href="https://trevthedev777.github.io/AfrikanBeasts/">Afrikan Beasts</a>

-Afrikan Beasts is a local community gym in the West Rand of Johannesburg, South Africa that specialises in Weightlifting and Fitness
+Afrikan Beasts is a local community gym based in the West Rand of Johannesburg, South Africa that specialises in Weightlifting and Fitness

-The wesbite is a basic guide to the gym and its Services avaialble but more so focuses on the visual representation of weightlifting
+The wesbite is a basic guide to the gym and the services available but more so, focuses on the visual representation of weightlifting

-Users can view all the services and decide if they would like to recieve contact from the gym, they can preview the services provided and view the basic fees that accompany these services
+Users can view all the services and decide if they would like to receive contact from the gym, they can preview the services provided and view the basic fees that accompany these services

-The site ecourages people to get more involved in person and requires an in-person attendence to fufill the comapny's requirements
+The site ecourages people to get more involved in person and requires an in-person attendence to fufill the company's requirements

-The target audience is aimed at anyone looking to improve their quality of life whetehr its strength, fitness, yoga or massage therapy
+The target audience is aimed at anyone looking to improve their quality of life whether its strength, fitness, yoga or massage therapy

 ![Mock Up](https://github.com/trevthedev777/AfrikanBeasts/blob/main/assets/readme_images/AfrikanBeastsMockUpGeneratedImage.png)